Nastradoomus/docker-deno/README.md

 # Deno Docker Image
-A tiny, Ubuntu-based Deno image.
+A tiny, Alpine-based Deno image.
 It spawns a "hello world" webserver.

 ## Running

 To run, execute `./start.sh`.
 This will start a `docker-compose` service stack containing:
  * `app`: A simple Deno HTTP server that outputs "Hello World!"
  * `nginx`: The *extremely* popular Nginx reverse proxy that sits in front of the Deno server

 ## Implementation

 This app, out of the box, will assume that you're running the server at the URL `https://deno.local`.